miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 --------------------

-1.66-hotfix (17.05.2017):
+1.67 (16.07.2017):
 - Swapped cmdow.exe for LipSync Editor with scripted workaround, so Google shoudn't panic more.
+- Texture Utils: Changed system context menus assignment behavior to fix issues on some systems.
+- Hammer: Func_areaportalwindow's brushes doesn't appends origins now, so no more need to fix it to 0 0 0.
+- Hammer: Fixed typo in FGD file not allowed to normally use item_g_bloodpack item class.
+- Hammer: Fixed non-desirable Damage Model values appearing in prop_destructable.
+- Added 4GB Exe Patcher to use on 64-bit OS for expanding game's or SDK tools RAM usage to 4 GB.
+- Added important ladders-issue note to this readme's SDK usage notes.
-- The SDK source code has been uploaded onto the Planet-Vampire servers for wider user access.
+- The full SDK source code has been uploaded onto the Planet-Vampire servers for wider user access.

 1.66 (25.03.2017):
 - Generic: Fixed working some tools and scripts on Windows 10 and non-admin user accounts.